Intel-bigdata/SSM/docs/ssm-deployment-guide.md

-# SSM Deployment Guide with Hadoop (CDH5.10.1 or Apache Hadoop 2.7.3)
+# SSM Deployment Guide with Hadoop
 ----------------------------------------------------------------------------------
 ## Requirements:

-* Unix/Unix-like Operation System
+* Unix/Unix-like OS
-* JDK 1.7 for CDH5.10.1 or JDK 1.8 for Apache Hadoop 2.7.3
+* JDK 1.7 for CDH 5.10.1 or JDK 1.8 for Apache Hadoop 2.7.3/3.1.0
-* CDH 5.10.1 or Apache Hadoop 2.7.3
+* CDH 5.10.1 or Apache Hadoop 2.7.3/3.1.0
 * MySQL Community 5.7.18+
-* Maven 3.1.1+
+* Maven 3.1.1+ (merely for build use)

-## Why JDK 1.7 is preferred
+## Why JDK 1.7 is preferred for CDH 5.10.1

-  It is because by default CDH5.10.1 supports compile and run with JDK 1.7.
-If you want to use JDK1.8, please turn to Cloudera web site for how to support JDK1.8 in CDH5.10.1.
+  It is because by default CDH 5.10.1 supports compile and run with JDK 1.7.
+If you want to use JDK1.8, please turn to Cloudera web site for how to support JDK1.8 in CDH 5.10.1.
   For SSM, JDK 1.7 and 1.8 are both supported.